RenElsa/Pyxel_FIT_2/README.md

 The board use to catch the ball is 40 pixels wide.
 Sounds played when the ball got catched or missed.

-Made by my crush, ROYCE CHEYENNE
+Made by my crush, ROCI